-Northamptonshire manufacturer Brian James Trailers were looking for a proven replacement for their spreadsheet-based workflow system.
-SAP Business One software was the perfect fit.
+When manufacturer Brian James Trailers were looking for a replacement for their spreadsheet-based workflow system.
+SAP Business One from Ochiba proved to be the perfect fit.

-In 2010, Daventry-based trailer manufacturer Brian James Trailers (BJT) were looking for an upgrade to their paper-based business management structure.
-The company was using a multitude of different systems, including Excel spreadsheets, an Access MRP System, and Sage accounts, to manage the business, and it was constricting growth.
+In 2010, Brian James Trailers (BJT) were looking for an upgrade to their paper-based business management structure.
+The company was using a multitude of different systems to manage their business.
+But the company realised that the Excel spreadsheets, Access MRP System and Sage accounts were constricting growth.

-Because the investment was so great, Ochiba and Simon Lacey, Brian James Trailers’ consultant took the radical step of stripping back every layer of the company and looking at it with fresh eyes.
-“I’m a strong believer that software should support the business needs, but it’s also true that the business has to help the software,” explains Lacey.
+Because the investment was so great, Ochiba and Simon Lacey, Brian James Trailers’ consultant took the radical step of stripping back every layer of the company.
+They understood how important it was to look at everything with fresh eyes.
+“I’m a strong believer that software should support the business needs.
+But it’s also true that the business has to help the software,” explains Lacey.

 This was certainly the case with BJT.
-Ochiba and the company spent a year working through every part of the business from scratch, also learning the capabilities of the software.
+Ochiba and the company spent a year working through every part of the business from scratch.
+While BJT learnt the capabilities of the software.
 “We realised that SAP would help BJT, but only if the two could be made to work better together,” explains Worsman.

-The job was huge – the company had thousands of parts and bills of materials, which were individually and painstakingly standardised to better prepare SAP for the transition.
+The job was huge.
+The company had thousands of parts and bills of materials.
+Each item had to be individually and painstakingly standardised to better prepare SAP for the transition.
 The software itself was also customised by Ochiba.
 “Only then did we feel confident we could successfully go live,” says Lacey.

 The difference SAP Business One has made, however, has been immense.
 Between 2010 and today, the company has seen its workforce more than double.
 While exports have grow by over 60%.
 However, the number of people needed to operate SAP has barely changed.